Everything we know about the felled Sycamore Gap tree

 “The birds sing their morning song/Wind dances through the leaves/Almost just as it once was/Yet Northumberland is bereaved,” it read.

-Residents across the UK - not just in Northumberland - have been expressing their anger at the felling of the Sycamore Gap Tree in Northumberland.
+Residents across the UK - not just in Northumberland - have been expressing their anger at the felling of the three.

 Stephen Gallen, from Castlederg in Co Tyrone, Northern Ireland, said it was “horrifying that someone could destroy something as beautiful as the tree on Hadrian’s wall”.

-He also shared a picture of a stunning sycamore tree in his hometown (pictured above).
+He also shared a picture of a stunning sycamore tree in his hometown (below).

 Fundraisers set up